 “That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it, and to institute new Government…”

 Gary Hansen’s book, The Second Revolution, is an apocalyptic tale about a president who tramples upon the Constitution generally and the Second Amendment in particular.
 It’s Hansen’s vision of what might happen with such a scenario.
-The Second Amendment’s Right to Revolution gets life in the book when a rogue president misuses executive authority to turn the American government oppressive.
+The Right to Revolution found in the Declaration of Independence gets life in the book when a rogue president misuses executive authority to turn the American government oppressive.

 The Second Revolution, in the form of an action packed novel, describes:

 The trials of involved with buying your first gun

 The danger of accumulated executive power that can act faster than the established checks and balances designed to control such power can react